-- (I) The total megawatt-hours sold by the QRU to its retail customers in Colorado and the associated eligible energy required for compliance with each component of the renewable energy standard; - (II) The total amount and source of eligible energy and RECs acquired by the QRU during the compliance year for each component of the renewable energy standard.
-The QRU shall separately identify amounts of eligible energy and RECs by each type of resource; - (III) The total amount of non-solar RECs, S-RECs, and SO-RECs by category acquired by the investor owned QRU during the compliance year and the total amount and source of eligible energy generated by the QRU-owned eligible energy resources: - (IIIIV) The total amount of eligible energy and RECs borrowed forward, pursuant to rule paragraph 3654(fk), in previous compliance years that was made up during the compliance year to achieve compliance with each component of the renewable energy standard; - (+V) The total amount of eligible energy and RECs borrowed forward, pursuant to rule paragraph 3654(fk), from future compliance years to achieve compliance with each component of the renewable energy standard in the compliance year; - (VI) The total amount and source of eligible energy and RECs the QRU is carrying back from the year following the compliance year under rule-subparagraph 3654(di)(I) to achieve compliance with each component of the renewable energy standard in the compliance year; - (VII) The total amount of eligible energy and RECs the QRU has carried forward from prior calendar years under rule subparagraph 3654(ei)(III) to apply in the compliance year for each component of the renewable energy standard. - (VIII) The total amount of eligible energy and RECs the QRU has acquired in the compliance year that the QRU proposes to carry forward under rule subparagraph 3654(di)(III) to future years for each component of the renewable energy standard: - (VIIIIX) The total amount of eligible energy and RECs the QRU has counted toward compliance with each component of the renewable energy standard in the compliance year.

-The QRU shall separately identify amounts of eligible renewable energy by each type of resource; - (+X) The total amount of renewable energy or RECs acquired by the QRU during the compliance year pursuant to the standard rebate offer program; - (XI) The total amount of RECs retired by the investor owned QRU during the compliance year pursuant to a voluntary green pricing program; - (XII) The total amount of RECs sold or traded by the investor owned QRU during the compliance year along with the profit and losses of such transactions and the method for calculating these margins;

-- (XIII) Whether the QRU has invested in any eligible energy resource and whether that resource is under construction or in operation; and - (XIV) The funds expended and the retail rate impact of the eligible energy and RECs acquired by the investor owned QRU.
-If the investor owned QRU has not acquired sufficient eligible energy and RECs to meet the renewable energy standard under rule 3654 due to the retail rate impact cap under rule 3661, The the retail rate impact cap shall be recalculated based on the actual compliance year values if the QRU developed the retail rate impact cap pursuant to rule 3661(h) and (i).
-To the extent the recalculation of the retail rate impact cap demonstrates that additional funds are available based on actual compliance year values, the investor owned QRU shall use those additional funds to acquire RECs, to the extent necessary, to achieve the compliance levels set forth in rules 3654(a) and (d) or until the additional funds have been spent if the investor owned QRU intends to claim that the retail rate impact cap prevented it from achieving compliance with the standard.
+- (III) The total amount of non-solar RECs, S-RECs, and SO-RECs by category acquired by the investor owned QRU during the compliance year and the total amount and source of eligible energy generated by the QRU-owned eligible energy resources; - (IV) The total amount of eligible energy and RECs borrowed forward, pursuant to paragraph 3654(kj), in previous compliance years that wasyears that were made up during the compliance year to achieve compliance with each component of the renewable energy standard: - (V) The total amount of eligible energy and RECs borrowed forward, pursuant to paragraph 3654(kj), from future compliance years to achieve compliance with each component of the renewable energy standard in the compliance year; - (VI) The total amount and source of eligible energy and RECs the QRU is carrying back from the year following the compliance year under subparagraph 3654(ih)(I) to achieve compliance with each component of the renewable energy standard in the compliance year; - (VII) The total amount of eligible energy and RECs the QRU has carried forward from prior calendar years under subparagraph 3654(ih)(III) to apply in the compliance year for each component of the renewable energy standard. - (VIII) The total amount of eligible energy and RECs the QRU has acquired in the compliance year that the QRU proposes to carry forward under subparagraph 3654(in)(III) to future years for each component of the renewable energy standard; - (IX) The total amount of eligible energy and RECs the QRU has counted toward compliance with each component of the renewable energy standard, including the requirements for retail renewable distributed generation and wholesale renewable distributed generation, as applicable, in the compliance year.
+The QRU shall separately identify amounts of renewable energy by each type of resource; - (X) The total amount of renewable energy or RECs acquired by the QRU during the compliance year pursuant to the standard rebate offerSRO program; - (XI) The total amount of RECs retired by the investor owned QRU during the compliance year pursuant to a voluntary green pricing program; - (XII) The total amount of RECs sold or traded by the investor owned QRU during the compliance year along with the profit and losses of such transactions and the method for calculating these margins; - (XIII) Whether the QRU has invested in any eligible energy resource and whether that resource is under construction or in operation; and - (XIV) The funds expended from the RESA account and other revenue sources and the retail rate impact of the eligible energy and RECs acquired by the investor owned QRU.
+If the investor owned QRU has not acquired sufficient eligible energy and RECs to meet the renewable energy standard under rule 3654 or the requirements for renewable distributed generation under rule 3655 due to the retail rate impact cap under rule 3661, the retail rate impact cap shall be recalculated based on the actual compliance year values.
+To the extent the recalculation of the retail rate impact cap demonstrates that additional funds are available based on actual compliance year values, the investor owned QRU shall use those additional funds to acquire RECs, to the extent necessary, to achieve the compliance levels set forth in rules 3654(a) and (d) 3655 or until the additional funds have been spent if the investor owned QRU intends to claim that the retail rate impact cap prevented it from achieving compliance with the standard.